-- Parents refuse to provide information on the FAFSA application or for verification
+- Your parents refuse to provide information on the FAFSA application or for verification

-- Parents do not claim student as a dependent for income tax purposes
+- Your parents do not claim you as a dependent for income tax purposes

-- Parents unwilling or unable to contribute to student’s education
+- Your parents are unwilling or unable to contribute to your education

-- Student reluctant to request the income information from parents
+- You are reluctant to request income information from your parents

-- Student does not wish to communicate with parents
+- You do not wish to communicate with parents

-Central Piedmont Financial Aid policy requires a student seeking a dependency override to complete the Central Piedmont Dependency Override Appeal.
+If you wish to seek a dependency override, Central Piedmont Financial Aid policy requires that you complete the Central Piedmont Dependency Override Appeal.
 Decisions made at other institutions are not accepted.